THE WAVELENGTH PROJECT charity

 Our charity’s purpose is the advancement of the health benefits of engaging with the natural environment.
 Coronavirus (COVID-19) is profoundly restricting opportunities to experience nature in the ways that were possible before the pandemic.
 This is making our work even more important than just a matter of months ago.
 The impact on health of social isolation in nature-deprived environments needs urgent attention.

 Identifying potential applications for our activities that may help improve design solutions for the interior and exterior built environments.
-We are particularly interested in ‘nature-influenced’ designs for interior spaces where sensory monotony or the absence of natural stimuli may be an issue (such as homes, health centres, hospitals, prisons, and even space crafts).
+We are particularly interested in ‘nature-influenced’ designs for interior spaces where sensory montony, or the absence of natural stimuli, may be an issue (care homes, health centres, hospitals, prisons, and even space crafts).

-Promoting the need to protect and value our wonderful natural environment.
+Promoting the need to protect, nurture, and value our wonderful natural environment.

 Nature Effects project